-YAML vs. TOML: Which Config Format Should You Choose in 2025?
+YAML vs. TOML: Which Config Format to Choose

 Compare YAML and TOML for configuration files.
 Examine syntax clarity, type safety, comment handling, and real-world use in Rust, Python, and Go.